-Fertility, what's worked for me
+Fertility, sharing all the things that have worked for me

 Our story is probably one that is like many others.
 We have had two heart breaking miscarriages.
 One before our son Ren was born and one before our daughter Fynn.
 We reached out to our naturopathic doctor after the first and second miscarriage and each time he had more advice than we could have hoped for.
 So here are some of the things we avoided and implemented when preparing both of our bodies for pregnancy.